pakshuang/ai-chat-survey/docs/tech-report.md

 - **Reverse Proxy (Nginx)**: Nginx was chosen due to its simplicity and performance.
 It is used to route requests to the frontend or backend based on the URL path.
 Load balancing relies on the Docker network's internal DNS resolution.
 For more advanced load balancing, solutions like Traefik can be used due to its dynamic configuration capabilities and support for Docker.
 - The rationale for the choice of technologies for the other services can be found in the respective sections below.

-## Frontend

-- [Frontend](frontend.md): Insert Description and details about the frontend components and technologies used.

-## Backend

-- [Backend](backend.md): Insert Description and details about the backend components and technologies used.

 ## DevOps

 - **Docker**: The application is split into multiple services (frontend, backend, database, nginx) and each service is containerised using Docker.